 What is HCR-X™?

-HCR-X™ is the latest proprietary coating system developed by SPAX® U.S. It offers improved corrosion resistance over SPAX® HCR® coating in that it has been tested for use in coastal building environments (Condition 4), in addition to being approved for use in treated lumber.
+HCR-X™ (Extra High Corrosion Resistance) is the latest proprietary coating system developed by SPAX® U.S. It offers improved corrosion resistance over SPAX® HCR® coating in that it has been approved for use in freshwater environments and for use in treated lumber.
 It is the next best thing to 304 stainless steel for corrosion resistance — at an affordable price.

 What are SPAX® screws made of?

 Excluding our 304 series stainless steel line, all of the SPAX® fasteners are heat treated to Grade 5 durability carbon steel, from the small #6 diameter fasteners up to the ½” diameter PowerLags®.

 What is the difference between blue zinc (silver) and yellow zinc?